Big Pigeon - Pottawattamie County, Iowa

 The Bridge at Remagen

-The Bridge at Remagen - looking east
+The Bridge at Remagen, looking east

 • early 25 March: 345th Inf.
 Regt., 87th Inf.
-Div., Third Army near Boppard.
+Div., near Boppard.

 • early 26 March: 89th Inf.
-Div., Third Army near St. Goar.
+Div., near St. Goar.

 I have read that fourth and final Third Army crossing was made without loss of life:

-• early 28 March: 317th Inf.
+• early 28 March: XX Corp's 317th Inf.
 Regt., 80th Inf.
-Div. near Mainz.
+Div. near Mainz, upstream from the Main River's junction with the Rhine.

 General Patton at the Oppenheim Crossing

-General Patton at the Oppenheim crossing
+General Patton at the Oppenheim crossing, 24 March 1945

-The Major Rhine Crossing
+The British-US Major Rhine Crossing

 Bernard Montgomery's 21st Army Group began the major Rhine crossing near Wesel one day after Patton's first crossing.
 The 21st Army Group included British, Canadian, and American armies.